Representations up to homotopy of Lie algebroids: Preliminaries

-where $\overline{X}= X\ \textrm{mod}\,\rho(A)$.
-It is tempting to define the adjoint representation of $A$ to be the sum of these two representations, viewed as a graded vector bundle with $\mathfrak{g}(A)$ in degree zero and $\nu(A)$ in degree one.
-Is it reasonable to define

-The situation is a bit subtle.
-The sum of the cohomologies associated to these two representations is not necessarily isomorphic to the deformation cohomology $H^{\bullet}_{\textrm{def}}(A)$.
-Instead, there is a long exact sequence (Theorem 3 in \cite{CM}) relating these groups:
+In the case of a foliation $\mathcal{F}$, $H^{\bullet}_{\textrm{def}}(\mathcal{F})$ is isomorphic to $H^{\bullet -1}(\mathcal{F}; \nu)$, the cohomology with coefficients in the Bott representation (\cite{CM}, Proposition $4$).
+This was already explained in the work of Heitsch \cite{Hei} on deformations of foliations where he shows that such deformations are controlled by $H^1(\mathcal{F}; \nu)$.
+Due to the analogy with Lie algebras, it seems natural to declare $\nu[-1]$ -the graded vector bundle which is $\nu$ concentrated in degree one- as the adjoint representation of $\mathcal{F}$. \end{example}

+\begin{remark}\rm \ The notion of adjoint representation will be properly defined in Subsection \ref{subsection: The adjoint representation}.
+For now, we would like to explain why it has to be defined in the setting of representations up to homotopy.
+With the examples of Lie algebras and foliations in mind, it is tempting to consider the natural representations of $A$ (the $\mathfrak{g}(A)$ and $\nu(A)$ of Example \ref{zeroth-examples}) and to define the adjoint representation of $A$ as

+a (graded) representation with $\mathfrak{g}(A)$ in degree zero and $\nu(A)$ in degree one.
+Even under the assumption that $A$ is regular (so that the bundles involved are smooth), the behavior of the deformation cohomology shows that one should be more careful.
+Indeed, based on the examples of Lie algebras, one expects the cohomology associated to the adjoint representation to coincide with the deformation cohomology.
+While there is a long exact sequence (\cite{CM},Theorem $3$ )

-and the connecting map $\delta$ may be non-zero.
-As we shall see, definition (\ref{question}) is correct provided we endow the objects involved with the right structure (and not just that of representations). \item For general Lie algebroids, there may be disappointingly few representations.
-In particular, the representations $\mathfrak{g}(A)$ and $\nu(A)$ mentioned above no longer exist (they are not, in general, vector bundles).
-Hence the situation seems even worse when it comes to looking for the \textit{adjoint representation}.
-However, the graded direct sum $\mathfrak{g}(A)\oplus \nu(A)[1]$ (which should be part of the adjoint representation, but which is non-smooth in general) can be viewed as the cohomology of a cochain complex of vector bundles, concentrated in two degrees:
+it is not difficult to find examples for which the connecting map $\delta$ is non-zero.
+As we shall see, definition (\ref{question}) can be made correct provided we endow the right hand side with the structure of a representation up to homotopy.

+The situation is worse in the non-regular case, when the graded direct sum $\mathfrak{g}(A)\oplus \nu(A)[1]$ is non longer smooth.
+One can overcome this by interpreting the direct sum as the cohomology of a cochain complex of vector bundles, concentrated in two degrees:

 We will call this {\it the adjoint complex of $A$}.
 The idea of using this complex in order to make sense of the adjoint representation appeared already in \cite{ELW}, and is also present in \cite{CF2}.
-In this paper we work with cochain complexes of vector bundles as a replacement for their (possibly non-smooth) cohomology bundles.
-It is remarkable that this point of view reveals the structure missing in order to make equation (\ref{question}) precise. \end{enumerate} \end{example}
+However, the presence of the extra-structure of a representation up to homotopy had been overlooked. \end{remark}